artistech-inc/blue-pipeline-web/README.md

 ## Configuration

 Update the [WEB-INF/web.xml](https://github.com/artistech-inc/blue-pipeline-web/blob/master/src/main/webapp/WEB-INF/web.xml) file.
 Each Servlet that utilizes an external application/script/process must have the path to the application set.
 For now, this includes:

+- CAMR (see below and also yellow-pipeline-web)
+- Elisa (set the url for Elisa)

 Along with the web.xml file, the [META-INF/context.xml](https://github.com/artistech-inc/blue-pipeline-web/blob/master/src/main/webapp/META-INF/context.xml) must be configured.
 The `data_path` value must be somewhere that Tomcat can write to.